banner

 I heard an air-shaking growl.

-my whiskey warmed mouth mumbled.
+my whiskey mouth mumbled.

 his jaw opened wide, his body